-Three central processes of formative assessment are to elicit: the learners' prior knowledge (see the section "Connect to pre-knowledge and previous experience" below), where they are heading to (learning goals, valued outcomes), and what to do in order to help the learners achieve the learning goals/valued outcomes (William & Thompson, 2007).
-Learners should be informed about the learning goals and what are expected of them.
+Three central processes of formative assessment are to elicit: the learners' prior knowledge (see the section "Connect to pre-knowledge and previous experience" below), where they are heading to (learning goals, valued outcomes), and what to do in order to help the learners achieve the learning goals and what are expected of them.
 At different stages, they should get feedback on the quality of their work and how to improve.
 Learners should also be involved in assessing their own work (self-assessment) and assessing each other's' work (peer-assessment).
 This is because self- and peer-assessments provide opportunities for learners to reflect on their own learning, what strategies they use, whether the strategies enhance or hinder their learning, and eventually adjust their strategy.
 This process promotes the development of metacognition such as self-monitoring and self-regulation.
 The assessment practices become thus part of the learning process, and in this regard, we talk about assessment as learning.
 Teacher guides on peer- and self-assessment are given in the PRIMAS project (see link in Appendix 2).